Ihor16/Spending-Organizer/README.md

 This application allows user to store and categorize their spending.
 User can add spending entries to a list and refer to it later to see how much they spend every month.
-Spending entry consists of "Title", "Amount Spent", and "Category of spending" (e.g. "Went to NoFrills" | 70 CAD | Groceries).
+Spending record consists of "Title", "Amount Spent", and "Category of spending" (e.g. "Went to NoFrills" | 70 CAD | Groceries).
 Additionally, user can filter the spending entries by categories and/or sort them by the amount spent.

 - **Who will use it?**